Gran Vía, Madrid: Names

 The Gran Vía of Madrid has had many historical names, both official and unofficial.
-Conception divided the road in three parts.
+Conception divided the road into three parts.
 The first one was built between 1910 and 1917 and was called Calle del Conde de Peñalver ("Count of Peñalver Street").
-The second part of the project commenced on 1917 and concluded on 1921.
+The second part of the project commenced in 1917 and concluded in 1921.
 It was named Calle de Pi y Margall ("Francisco Pi y Margall Street") after a deceased politician.
 Construction of the third and last part of the road did not start until 1925 and was called Calle Eduardo Dato Iradier ("Eduardo Dato Street") after another politician.

 Three months before the Spanish Civil War began, the Second Spanish Republic changed some street names under leftist influence.
 The two first parts of the avenue were called Avenida de la C.N.T. ("C.N.T.
 Avenue").
-When the Civil War started, the avenue was renamed Avenida de Rusia ("Russia Avenue") due to the support of this country for the Spanish Republic, but soon its name would be changed to Avenida de la Unión Soviética ("Soviet Union Avenue").
+When the Civil War started, the avenue was renamed Avenida de Rusia ("Russia Avenue") due to the support the country had for the Spanish Republic, but soon its name would be changed to Avenida de la Unión Soviética ("Soviet Union Avenue").
 However, the avenue was popularly nicknamed as Avenida de los obuses ("howitzer avenue") because of the continued bombardments by the Nationalist forces loyal to Francisco Franco.
-The reason for these attacks in this area was that the "Edificio de Telefónica" (the Spanish phone company) is in this street, due to its height it served the aviation as a reference point during shellings.
+The reason for these attacks in this area was that the "Edificio de Telefónica" (the Spanish phone company) was on this street, and due to its height it served aviation as a reference point during shellings.

 Just after the end of the war when the rebels entered Madrid, they renamed the road Avenida de José Antonio ("José Antonio Avenue") after one of their greatest political figures, founder of the fascist party, Falange.
 It wouldn't be until 1981, once Spain had returned to democracy, that the socialist mayor restored the names of 27 streets and the avenue was simply named Gran Vía ("Great Way").

 Notable buildings

 The new road created opportunities for architects, who had the opportunity to create large buildings in the latest architectural styles.
-The first eye-catching building starting from the Calle de Alcalá is the most famous of all, the Edificio Metrópolis or Metropolis Building.
+The first eye-catching building starting on the Calle de Alcalá is the most famous of all, the Edificio Metrópolis or Metropolis Building.
 The landmark was built between 1907 and 1911 by the father and son architects Jules and Raymond Février.
 The original statue, La Unión y el Fénix was replaced in 1975 by a statue of a winged Goddess Victory.

-A bit further along the Gran Vía, on the left-hand side is another landmark, the Edificio Grassy, another corner building with a small tower, built-in 1917.
+A bit further along the Gran Vía, on the left-hand side is another landmark, the Edificio Grassy, another corner building with a small tower, built in 1917.
 Visible from here is the tower of the Telefónica Building, it was built between 1926 and 1929 for the Spanish telecommunications company.
-The 88-metre (290 ft) building was the tallest in Madrid and was designed by Ignacio de Cárdenas, who was inspired by a similar design intended to be built in Manhattan, New York, by the American Louis S. Weeks.
+The 88-metre (290 ft) building was the tallest in Madrid and was designed by Ignacio de Cárdenas, who was inspired by a similar design intended to be built in New York City, by the American Louis S. Weeks.